sakkee/Spurdola-client/README.md

 The coding style is not pretty and is pretty much undocumented and uncommented.
 The client code ought to be rewritten.

 This repository is about the client-side of the game.
-The server-side has its own repository.
+The server-side has its own repository [own repository](https://github.com/sakkee/Spurdola-servers).

 ## Installation
 ### Version and modules